Centralisers of formal maps: Iteration of Formal Maps

 Thus, if we think of $\{h\pw{a}:a\in K\}$ as a `one-parameter subgroup' (where the `parameter' runs over $K$) of $\G$, then two one-parameter subgroups in the centraliser of a $g$ (tangent to but not equal to $\ONE$) either coincide or give a `two-parameter subgroup'.

 \begin{conjecture} We conjecture that if $K$ is a field of characteristic zero and $g\in\G$ is tangent to but not equal to the identity, then the centraliser $C_\G(g)$ of $g$ in $\G$ is abelian, and is the inner direct product of its torsion subgroup and a finite number of one-parameter groups of iterates $\{h\pw{a}:a\in K\}$.
-We expect that, generically the centraliser will be just $\{g\pw{a}:a\in K\}$, and that the occurrence of a two-parameter subgroup corresponds to the possibility of conjugating $g$ to a product series.
+We expect that, generically the centraliser will be just $\{g\pw{a}:a\in K\}$, and that the occurrence of a two-parameter subgroup corresponds to the possibility of conjugating $g$ to a product map, i.e. a formal map of the form $(h(x_1,\cdots,x_m),k(x_{m+1},\ldots,x_d))$, where $h\in\G_m$ and $k\in\G_{d-m}$ for some $m\in\N$ with $1\le m<d$.

 The conjecture holds in dimension $d=1$ \cite{OFS}. \end{conjecture}